jaepass/commercejs-react-functional/README.md

 ```

 As you saw earlier in the abbreviated JSON, the returned product data object comes with all the information that you
 need to build a product listing view.
-In the code snippet above, we use our `product` prop to access the various
+In the code snippet above, your `product` prop is being used to access the various
 properties.
-First, you render an image tag with the `src` value of `product.media.source` as the values inside the curly
+First, render an image tag with the `src` value of `product.media.source` as the values inside the curly
 braces dynamically binds to the attributes.

 ### 3. Create our products list component

-Let's now create a `ProductsList.js` component inside `src/components`.
+It's now time to create a `ProductsList.js` component inside `src/components`.
 The `ProductsList` component will be another
 class component which will loop through and render a list of `ProductItem` components.

 First, import in the `ProductItem` component.
 Next, define a `products` prop.
 This will be provided by the parent component.